 My moment was knowing I was sick and feeling helpless.
 When I look back, I blamed the doctor.
-How could he let me get sick.
-Why would he not give me what I needed to get better.
-Or support my feelings of the victim?
+How could he let me get sick?
+Why would he not give me what I needed to get better?
+I will be honest, I was happy for a while being the victim.
+I acted as though I had no responsibility and was being let down by everyone around me.
+This allowed me to be angry, frustrated and to justify how I was being.

 To be… or not to be… the victim